AlexeyKhfzv/Nonsense_generator/README.md

 ### Experiment N°3

 ![Experiment_3](Experiment_3.png)
 Here I have added the work "Sherlock Holmes" for more possible tokens.
-Also, I left whitespaces in the text. **As a result**, I realized what Shannon did: the longer the length of the initial token, the more meaningful the answer will be.
+Also, I left whitespaces in the text.
 File: [generator2.py]().

+### Conclution

+* I was able to make a program that anticipates subsequent characters!

+* I realized what Shannon did: the longer the length of the initial token, the more meaningful the answer will be.